-- 1. Being aware of whether the Referee has instructed the crew to switch to onside-kick positions, and moving position (if appropriate) if he has. - 2.
-[LINE JUDGE][†] and [IN 3x1 FORMATION (6C-MAN CREW)] [LINESMAN] Counting Team B players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
+- 1. Being aware of whether the Referee has instructed the crew to switch to onside-kick positions, and moving position (if appropriate) if they have. - 2.
+[LINE JUDGE] and - [IN F6 FORMATION (CREW OF 6)] [LINESMAN] Counting Team B players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
 Noting count signals from colleagues.
 Recounting if your count differs from that of colleagues. - 3.
-[IN 2xx/2x1 FORMATION (4/5-MAN CREW)] [LINESMAN][†] Counting Team A players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
+[IN F4-5 FORMATION (CREW OF 4/5)] [LINESMAN] Counting Team A players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
 Noting count signals from colleagues.
 Recounting if your count differs from that of colleagues. - 4.
-Reminding the players to count their number if the team you are responsible for counting does not have precisely 11 players on the field. § - 5.
-Checking readiness for play: - (a) Checking side and end zone areas to ensure that all non-players are out of the restricted areas, that non-participants are off the field of play, and that all team personnel are within the team area. - (b) Ensuring that the chain crew (and the alternate down box and line-to-gain marker operators, where provided) have moved themselves and their equipment well out of the way and that the equipment has been placed on the ground outside the team areas and behind the limit lines.
-Checking that the ball persons are in position. - (c) If you are positioned on a restraining line, ensuring that all Team A players are within the nine-yard marks prior to the kick (Rule 6-1-2-c-5) and that nobody other than the kicker is more than five yards behind the ball. § - (d) Holding your arm aloft [S7] until the Referee declares the ball ready for play, only when satisfied that all is ready, and that your colleagues (particularly the Umpire) are in position. † - (e) Lowering your arm, if your area is no longer clear before the ready for play.
-Sounding your whistle, if your area becomes dangerously unclear after the ready for play. § - 6.
+Reminding the players to count their number if the team you are responsible for counting does not have precisely 11 players on the field. - 5.
+Checking readiness for play: - (a) Checking side and end zone areas to ensure that all non-players are out of the restricted areas, that non-participants are off the field of play, and that all team personnel are within the team area. - (b) Ensuring that the chain crew (and the alternate down box and line-to-gain marker operators, where provided) have moved themselves and their equipment well out of the way and that the equipment has been placed on the ground outside the team areas and behind the limit lines at the receiving team's end of the field. § Checking that the ball persons are in position. - (c) If you are positioned on a restraining line, ensuring that all Team A players are within the nine-yard marks prior to the kick (Rule 6-1-2-c-5) and that nobody other than the kicker is more than five yards behind the ball. - (d) Facing the field of play to signal that you are ready.
+Turning away if something on your sideline becomes no longer clear or you can see that a colleague is clearly not ready.
+Sounding your whistle, if your area becomes dangerously unclear after the ready for play. - 6.
 Being alert always for short kicks.